zilliztech/zdoc/versioned_docs/version-byoc/tutorials/resource-planning/cu-types-explained.md

 - Ideal for large-scale unstructured data search, copyright detection, and identity verification.

-### Cost-optimized CU{#cost-optimized-cu}

-- A budget-friendly option, best for tasks where response time is not paramount.

-- Provides the same data capacity as the Capacity-optimized CU, but expects higher search latencies.

-- Ideal for offline operations such as data labeling and deduplication.

 ## Select an optimal CU type{#select-an-optimal-cu-type}

 Factor in data volume, performance expectations, and budgets while selecting the CU type.
 Your vector data's magnitude, both in terms of vector count and dimensions, plays a pivotal role in determining cluster resource allocation.